Skip to main content

 Thumbnail icon Thumbnail icon

 MongoDB is a source-available cross-platform document-oriented database program.
 The Sumo Logic app for MongoDB supports logs and metrics from the open source version of MongoDB.
-The App is tested on the 4.4.4 version of MongoDB.
+The app is tested on the 7.0.14 version of MongoDB.

 Schematics

-The MongoDB logs are generated in files as configured in the configuration file /var/log/mongodb/mongodb.log.
-For more details on MongoDB logs, see this link.
+This app supports logs and metrics for MongoDB instance.
+The MongoDB logs are generated in files as configured in this configuration file /var/log/mongodb/mongodb.log.
+For more details on MongoDB logs, refer to the MongoDB documentation.

 Fields creation in Sumo Logic for MongoDB